Istanbul, Turkey Port Guide

 Heads Up

-Be cautious of pickpockets in crowded tourist areas and be prepared for potential language barriers.
-It's also wise to negotiate taxi fares or ensure the meter is running to avoid misunderstandings.
+Be cautious of pickpockets in crowded areas like the Grand Bazaar, and always negotiate taxi fares before starting your ride to avoid misunderstandings.